 Precision Driven Health will sponsor student projects to take place in summer 2019/2020.
-Grants gave each student $5500 tax-free for a ten-week project between November 2019 and March 2020.
+Grants gave each student $5500 tax-free for a ten-week project.
+Most projects will occur between November 2019 and March 2020.

 Applications may be submitted by researchers to secure available funding from PDH.
 Researchers may recruit their own students, subject to PDH approval.

 Proposed projects should utilise available data to improve health outcomes in a way which has potential for commercialisation.

 Applications must describe the project’s approach, potential health, commercial, scientific, and Māori advancement impacts, data availability, ethical requirements, and within the application form.

 We have existing projects in the following areas which need suitable students to apply:

 If you are interested in one of these projects, please note the project topic and send your CV to email@example.com.

 We are also particularly interested in new scholarship proposals in the following areas:

 - Impact on Māori health